peterprescott/lit-review/md/blank.md

 factorial ecology [pp.39-40], paving the way for the emergence of geodemographic products [p.55].

-# Historical Antecedents: Thematic Mapping, Urban Ecology, Quantitative Analysis
+# The Historical Roots of Geodemographics

-Modern *demography*, the science of enumerating populations, began with @JGraunt1662 and his realization that London's mortality bills and christening records could be used as data sources for an empirical analysis of London's population growth [@DGlass1963].
+Modern *demography*, the science of enumerating populations, began with
+@JGraunt1662 and his realization that London's mortality bills and christening records could be used as data sources for an empirical analysis of London's population growth [@DGlass1963].
 Graunt's demographic analysis was geographic, insofar as it dealt with data records from different parishes, and suggested the role of migration from rural parishes to London as a reason for the apparent ability of the metropolis to sustain a higher rate of deaths than births [@CTaeuber1941].
 Graunt's work inspired mathematicians such as Huygens, Leibniz, and Bernoulli in their development of classical probability theory [@PKreager1993].
 But his originality was in the way he saw the socio-economic and political significance of numbering population [@ZBayatrizi2008].

 The most straightforward way to establish the number of a population is simply to count it directly.
 Parliament debated the idea of a national census in 1753, but the bill did not pass; it was seen as an unprecedented intrusion into private matters, and some argued it was "subversive of the last remains of English liberty" [@HRobbins2010,p.202].
 However, when the American colonies became independent, and established themselves as a republican democracy, a decennial census was made a constitutional requirement; a corallary of the need "to ensure the civic empowerment of each individual" [@TSullivan2020].
 The first census of the USA was taken in 1790 [@MAnderson2015], and Europe followed suit shortly thereafter: Britain in 1801 [@DGlass1978; @KLevitan2011], and France soon afterwards [@JCole2000].

 The new era of (nineteenth-century) 'big data', meant @JFletcher1847 could combine "the last Census of the Population; the Income Tax Returns; the Home Office Tables of Criminal Offenders; the latest Reports of the Poor Law Commissioners; and a Summary of Savings Banks" (p.194) to produce a Comparison of the different Districts of England and Wales, in respect to the Distribution of the Population, its Social Organization, its Education and Ignorance, its Providence and Improvidence, and its Crime, in which each county has been classified "on the evidence of the occupation abstract of 1841, with a further reference to their geographical contiguity, and the different origin of the great body of their population".
 Within each district, counties were also classed with regards to educational attainment.
 This sociodemographic analysis is then visualized by a map of England (and Wales) in which each county in coloured to show how it has been classified (@Fig:Fletcher_EnglishRegions).
 Two years later he expanded the work to included twelve shaded maps for each variable independently [@HFunkhouser1937], apparently motivated by a comment from Prince Albert [@HWainer2012].

 ![England's Manufacturing Districts, after
-@JFletcher1847](../figures/JFletcher1847.jpg){#fig:Fletcher_EnglishRegions}
+@JFletcher1847](../fig/JFletcher1847.jpg){#fig:Fletcher_EnglishRegions}

-At the smaller scale of the neighbourhood, a Church of England minister in Liverpool called Abraham Hume [@LVaughan2018, p.62] organized a detailed door-to-door survey of the social condition of his parishioners [@AHume1850;
-@AHume1858], which he presented on a large coloured map [@AHume1858a], showing simultaneously poverty, crime, health, church and school data on a vertical plan of the city (@Fig:Hume_LiverpoolMap).
+At the smaller scale of the neighbourhood, a Church of England minister in Liverpool called Abraham Hume [@LVaughan2018, p.62] organized a detailed door-to-door survey of the social condition of his parishioners [@AHume1850; @AHume1858], which he presented on a large coloured map [@AHume1858a], showing simultaneously poverty, crime, health, church and school data on a vertical plan of the city (@Fig:Hume_LiverpoolMap).
 Poverty is shown by street, according to whether the street is classed as 'wholly pauper' or partially so, as assessed by "the relieving officers within the Borough" (p.21).

 ![*Ecclesiastical and Social Map of Liverpool* after
-@AHume1858a](../figures/AHume1858Rotated.jpg){#fig:Hume_LiverpoolMap}
+@AHume1858a](../fig/AHume1858.jpg){#fig:Hume_LiverpoolMap}

 Hume is aware that a more precise analysis would be made possible "if we could compare *houses, families, or individuals* relieved" (p.22), but is content that "for practical purposes they are sufficiently so now".
-Still, when
-@JTobias1974 applied modern mathematical methods to Hume's data (examining p-value scores, chi-squared tests and correlation coefficients) he found that "Hume's impressionistic descriptions have been shown to be consistent with the data he collected but doubtless never analysed in this way" [p.229].
+Still, when @JTobias1974 applied modern mathematical methods to Hume's data (examining p-value scores, chi-squared tests and correlation coefficients) he found that "Hume's impressionistic descriptions have been shown to be consistent with the data he collected but doubtless never analysed in this way" [p.229].
 Hume is also interested in patterns of residential mobility and their effects on neighbourhood change; in particular, the way that congregational Nonconformist churches (in contrast to the territorial Established Church), tend to follow the paths trod by the middle classes from the centre of a town to the suburbs [@WPickering1972, p.42; @AWilcox2014, p.12].

-Hume's preferred name for the general subject which encompassed all the particular social sciences within it, was 'Ethnology'.
-He articulated and applied his theory of ethnology over the course of several articles in the nascent *Ulster Journal of Archaeology* [@AHume1853; -@AHume1856; -@AHume1859], describing and analyzing the counties of Down and Antrim (@Fig:HumeEth).
-Hume is interested in Down and Antrim because "the variety of population which these two counties contain" (p.14) -- specifically, locals of Irish, Scottish, and English heritage -- means that the relationship between ancestry, language, and religion can be explored in some detail.
-In some ways his articles resemble the generic descriptive regional geographies that described *The Natural History and Antiquities* of the County of Surrey [@JAubrey1719], Northumberland [@JWallis1769], or the parish of Selborne [@GWhite1813].
-But although he embraces the old form, he attempts to inject it with a new scientific rigour, backed with quantitative analysis -- in many ways anticipating changes to the subject of Geography which would finally emerge on a wider scale a century later, in the contested 'quantitative revolution' of the 1950s-70s [@RJohnston2008,pp.52-54].
-Indeed, Hume shows himself to be aware of the complications of spatial resolution for statistical analysis [@AHorner2010] -- what we now know as the *modifiable areal unit problem* [@SOpenshaw1984b].

-Although the claim that Charles Booth's maps are the first example of geodemographic visualization is frequently repeated [@RHarrisEtAl2005, p.30; @RBurrowsGane2006, p.794; @CDaltonThatcher2015, p.3;
+Although the claim is widespread that Charles Booth's maps are the first example of geodemographic visualization [@RHarrisEtAl2005, p.30;
-@RWebberBurrows2018, p.31], an investigation of nineteenth-century
+@RBurrowsGane2006, p.794; @CDaltonThatcher2015, p.3;
-cartography shows that Booth's (undeniable) achievement was climactic rather than conceptual.
-Typological population mapping in fact preceded Booth by more than half a century [@LVaughan2018, p.62; @ARobinson1982, p.184].
-To state this takes nothing away from Booth's magisterial survey, which we can now consider in more detail.
+@RWebberBurrows2018, p.31], we have seen that typological neighbourhood mapping in fact preceded Booth by more than half a century [@LVaughan2018, p.62; @ARobinson1982, p.184].
+To state this takes nothing away from Booth's magisterial work, which we can now consider in more detail.

 Charles Booth was a wealthy Liverpool shipowner and enthusiastic member of the Royal Statistical Society, which he served for a time as president [@CBooth1893].
 He was also an earnest Unitarian, and felt a sense of personal responsibility for the wretched conditions of poor labourers [@CCollet1945].
-In 1887, Booth began work on a "proposed inquiry into the condition and occupations of the people of London" [@CBooth1887], motivated perhaps by a "desire to prove the Socialists wrong in their estimate of the extent of poverty in London" [@HPfautz1967, p.21].
-@RHarrisEtAl2005 [p.30] follow @HPfautz1967 [p.21] and @TSimeySimey1960
+In 1887, Booth began work on a "proposed inquiry into the condition and occupations of the people of London" [@CBooth1887], motivated perhaps by a "desire to prove the Socialists wrong in their estimate of the extent of poverty in London" [@HPfautz1967, p.21].  @RHarrisEtAl2005 [p.30] follow @HPfautz1967 [p.21] and @TSimeySimey1960 [p.69] in accepting the claim of
-[p.69] in accepting the claim of @HHyndman1911 [p.303] that he was a causal influence; however @RODayEnglander1992 [p.30-31] disagree, arguing that althoguh Hyndman's conclusions may have disturbed Booth, "they certainly did not provide the main impetus for Booth's survey".
+@HHyndman1911 [p.303] that he was a causal influence; however
+@RODayEnglander1992 [p.30-31] disagree, arguing that althoguh Hyndman's conclusions may have disturbed Booth, "they certainly did not provide the main impetus for Booth's survey".
 Over the next seventeen years, Booth and his research team filled 450 notebooks with information about the capital's living and working conditions, which were published in three printed editions, the final running to seventeen volumes [@SDonnelly2002].
 Funding for the project came from the profits of Booth's own commercial success [@SDonnelly2002].

 Booth and his team drew on extensive interviews with the house-to-house visitors employed by the School Board [@CBooth1887], which they combined